 Including shipping labels in packaging is a good place to start, and companies like Happy Returns are creating a new approach to ecommerce returns that should at least serve as inspiration for all forward-thinking brands.

-When entering new markets, partnering with a local fulfillment partner can help your brand navigate cultural nuances and meet local customer expectations.
-Your partner should also be able to help you with tax and global ecommerce nuances, such as import/export compliance, to reduce the burden on your internal fulfillment team.
+When entering new markets, partnering with an organization that can help your brand navigate cultural nuances and meet local customer expectations is crucial.
+But experience must be accompanied by know-how: Your cross-border partner should also be able to help you with tax and global ecommerce nuances, such as import/export compliance, to reduce the burden on your internal fulfillment team.
 This can help you enter markets faster and gain market share while allowing you to focus more on your core competencies as a brand.